 A graphics driver is the software that allow your operating system and programs to use your computer’s graphics hardware.
 If you play PC games, you should keep your computer’s graphics drivers updated to get the best performance out of your hardware.

-We have previously advised you to not compulsively update your drivers – most hardware drivers that come with your computer or through Windows Update are fine.
-However, graphics drivers for your NVIDIA, AMD, or even Intel graphics hardware are a big exception.
+We have previously advised you to not compulsively update your drivers, and we stand by that.
+Most hardware drivers that come with your computer—or through Windows Update—are fine.
+However, we do make an exception for graphics drivers for your NVIDIA, AMD, or even Intel graphics hardware.
+Those, we recommend you keep up-to-date, especially if you’re a gamer.

 Why You Should Update Your Graphics Drivers

 Updates to your computer’s motherboard, sound card, and network drivers don’t generally give speed improvements.
-They will often fix rare bugs – and maybe even introduce new bugs.
+They do often fix rare bugs, but to be honest, they just as often introduce new bugs.
+So, if things are working okay, it’s typically not worth it to bother.

 However, this is not the case with updated drivers for your graphics card, also known as a GPU or video card.
-NVIDIA and AMD both frequently release new graphics drivers that often give major performance improvements, particularly for newer games.
-With Intel getting serious about integrated graphics performance with their upcoming Haswell graphics architecture, they are now starting to release more frequent video driver updates, too.
+NVIDIA and AMD both frequently release new graphics drivers that usually give major performance improvements, particularly for newer games.
+With Intel getting more serious about integrated graphics performance, they have started releasing more frequent video driver updates, too.

-Here is a snapshot of the changelog from NVIDIA’s most recent graphics driver package, released on January 5, 2013:
+Here is a small portion of the changes to NVIDIA’s most recent graphics driver package (Release 387), released on December 20, 2017:

 These sorts of performance increases in updated graphics drivers are not uncommon.
-While newer games like Far Cry 3 saw significant improvements (up to 38% on some hardware), even older games like Skyrim and Starcraft II saw a significant increase in performance.
+While newer games get the bulk of the attention, even some older games see a significant increase in performance with updated drivers.

 Of course, if you never play PC games on your computer and don’t care about 3D graphics performance, you don’t really need to update your graphics drivers at all.